benwiz/graphics/README.md

 It works but the images are rarely nice looking.
 Maybe with the new release of AWS Lambda Layers I can use the Clojure OpenCV library and have it all be in Clojure, which was my original intention.

 Used [ghostwriternr/lowpolify](https://github.com/ghostwriternr/lowpolify/blob/master/scripts/lowpolify.py) as a guide and inspiration.
+I had better luck with the much simpler _detect key points_ algorithm in OpenCV.

 ## Getting Started